The Best Calcium Supplement

 Do men need calcium supplements?
 According to the Mayo Clinic, men generally do not need calcium supplements.
 Men have a much lower risk of osteoporosis than women, whose bodies tend to absorb less dietary calcium as they age.

-Our top pick, Citracal Petites Calcium Citrate Formula + D3, has an affordable $0.05-per-pill price point and high ratings from third-party testing group ConsumerLab.
-Unlike most of the supplements we tested, it relies on calcium citrate, a form of calcium that doesn’t need to be taken with food.
+Our top pick, Citracal Petites Calcium Citrate Formula + D3, has an affordable $0.05-per-pill price point and high ratings from third-party testing group ConsumerLab, which reports that the formula is both pure and accurately labeled.
+Unlike most of the supplements we tested, Citracal relies on calcium citrate, a form of calcium that doesn’t need to be taken with food.
 It also includes vitamin D, which aids in the absorption of calcium.
 A bottle of 200 pills retails for about $11.

 How We Found the Best Calcium Supplement

 We started our search with all the calcium supplements we could find from popular retailers like Amazon, Target, Walgreens, and Costco.
 Because calcium will compete for absorption with many other minerals, we avoided looking at multivitamins — if you need a calcium supplement, it’s best to take it on its own.
 Even so, we were left with a starting list of 258 contenders.

 If you buy a calcium supplement, you want the dosage information and the ingredients listed on the label to match with what’s actually in your pills.
 But the Food and Drug Administration doesn’t monitor any of this — instead leaving it up to manufacturers to maintain the integrity of their own products.
 So it’s important to look for supplements that have been tested by reputable third-party labs.
 These groups check for things like contaminants and proper labeling.
 The testing group Labdoor, for example, found that some calcium supplements had up to 42.5 percent less calcium than advertised.

 So we only considered supplements that had been approved by one of these groups: